scala-steward/shipreq/Code/README.md

 taskman-server-logic  - Taskman server (pure: types and logic) taskman-server-schema - Taskman DB schema

-webapp-base             - Shared code between front- and back-end. webapp-base-test        - Shared code for webapp testing.
-Tests for webapp-base. webapp-client-base      - Shared code for frontend projects. webapp-client-base-test - Shared code for testing frontend projects. webapp-client-home      - SPA for when a user logs in.
+webapp-base             - Shared code between client and/or server modules. webapp-base-test        - Shared code for testing client and/or server modules.
+Tests for webapp-base. webapp-client-home      - SPA for when a user logs in.
 Project CRUDL, view/edit account, etc. webapp-client-project   - SPA for working with a Project. webapp-client-ww        - WebWorkers for big background tasks like graphviz→SVG generation.